snple/slim/docs/tutorial.md

 ### For-In Statement

-"For-In" statement is new in Tengo.
+"For-In" statement is new in slim.
 It's similar to Go's `for range` statement.
 "For-In" statement can iterate any iterable value types (array, map, bytes, string, undefined).